Campus construction and architecture

 Ginsburg Center

-Slated for construction in 2024–2025, the Ginsburg Center will expedite discoveries in multiple scientific fields and help students learn to collaborate at the rich interfaces of quantum physics, computer science, engineering, astronomy, chemistry, and biology.
-The demolition phase of this project
+The Ginsburg Center will expedite discoveries in multiple scientific fields and help students learn to collaborate at the rich interfaces of quantum physics, computer science, engineering, astronomy, chemistry, and biology.

 The plan that governs Caltech construction